Skip to main content

 Account Takeover & Credential Stuffing

-Massive credential stuffing campaigns using leaked Indonesian consumer databases target e-commerce accounts for fraudulent purchases, stored payment method theft, and loyalty point redemption fraud.
+Massive credential stuffing campaigns use leaked Indonesian consumer databases.
+They target e-commerce accounts.
+The goals are fraudulent purchases, stored payment method theft, and loyalty point redemption fraud.

 03